department-of-veterans-affairs/vagov-content/pages/housing-assistance/home-loans/home-buying-process.md

 ---
 layout: page-breadcrumbs.html
 template: detail-page
-title: The process of buying a home with a VA-backed loan
+title: Buying A Home With A VA-backed Loan
-heading: The process of buying a home with a VA-backed loan
+heading: Buying a home with a VA-backed loan
 display_title: Home-buying process
-description: Learn about the process of buying a home with a VA-backed loan.
+description: Get step-by-step instructions for buying a home with a VA-backed loan.
 You'll get your loan through a private lender, like a bank or mortgage company.
 We'll guarantee part of the loan against loss, which will allow your lender to give you better loan terms.
 keywords: buying a home with a va loan
 concurrence:
 order: 10